Dirichlet forms and stochastic completeness of graphs and subgraphs: Introduction

 \section{Introduction}

-There is a long history to the study of the heat equation and spectral theory on graphs (see e.g. the monographs \cite{Chu,Col} and references therein).
-A substantial part of this literature is devoted to graphs giving operators, which are bounded on $\ell^2$ or even on $\ell^\infty$.
-Recently, certain questions concerning unbounded operators have received attention.
+There is a long history to the study of the heat equation and spectral theory on graphs and networks (see e.g. the monographs \cite{Chu,Col} and references therein).
+The corresponding operators are known as Laplacians, acoustic operators or generators of symmetric Markov processes on the graph or network.
+A substantial part of this literature is devoted to graphs giving Laplacians, which are bounded on $\ell^2$.
+Recently, certain basic questions concerning unbounded Laplacians have received attention.
 This is the starting point for our paper.
+More precisely, we use the framework of regular Dirichlet forms in order to \begin{itemize} \item define the Laplacians on networks via forms (Section~$1$), \item study essential selfadjointness (Theorem~\ref{essential}), \item determine the generators of the associated semigroups on $\ell^p$, $1\leq p < \infty$, under suitable conditions (Theorem~\ref{generator}), \item characterize stochastic completeness (Theorem~\ref{main0}), \item investigate the relationship between stochastic completeness of graphs and subgraphs (Theorem \ref{main1b}, Theorem \ref{main1}, Theorem~\ref{main2}). \end{itemize} The use of Dirichlet forms allows us to deal with these questions in a rather general setting.
+In particular, our results seem to extend all earlier corresponding results.
+Furthermore, we hope that our results and the thorough discussion of background and context may be useful in the study of further questions as well.

-More precisely, there are recent investigations of essential selfadjointness by Jorgensen \cite{Jor} and of essential selfadjointness and stochastic completeness of graphs by Wojciechowski \cite{Woj} (see \cite{Woj2} as well) and Weber \cite{Web}.
+Let us discuss these topics in more detail: There are recent investigations of essential selfadjointness of corresponding Laplacians by Jorgensen \cite{Jor}, of stochastic completeness by Dodziuk and Matthai \cite{DM}, and of both essential selfadjointness and stochastic completeness by Dodziuk \cite{Dod2}, Wojciechowski \cite{Woj} (see \cite{Woj2} as well) and Weber \cite{Web}.
 These investigations deal with locally finite graphs and the associated operators.
-They do not assume a uniform bound on the vertex degree or a modification of the measure and, accordingly, the resulting operators are not necessarily bounded.
-It turns out that the operators in question are special instances of generators of regular Dirichlet forms on discrete sets.
+While \cite{DM, Dod2} treat bounded Laplacians, \cite{Jor,Woj,Web} do neither assume a uniform bound on the vertex degree nor a modification of the measure and, accordingly, the resulting Laplacians are not necessarily bounded.
+It turns out that all the Laplacians in question are special instances of generators of regular Dirichlet forms on discrete sets.
 In fact, there is a one-to-one correspondence between the regular Dirichlet forms on a discrete set and graphs over this set with weights satisfying a certain summability condition.
-This naturally raises the question to which extend similar results to the ones in \cite{Jor,Woj,Web} also hold for arbitrary regular Dirichlet forms on discrete sets.
-Our first aim is to answer this question.
-In particular, we
+This naturally raises the question to which extent similar results to the ones in \cite{Dod2,DM,Jor,Web, Woj} also hold for arbitrary regular Dirichlet forms on discrete sets.

-\begin{itemize} \item characterize stochastic completeness for all regular Dirichlet forms on discrete sets. \end{itemize} This generalizes a main result of \cite{Woj} (see \cite{Web} as well for related results and a sufficient condition for stochastic completeness), which in turn is inspired by Grigor'yans corresponding result for manifolds \cite{Gri}.